osamaalmughanni/Kumiko/README.md

 ## 6 — Manage Team Members

 If you are a BIM Manager within an organization or company, there might be a need to share your scripts with other team members while maintaining control over their access to the content.
-In such circumstances, you have the option to grant other Members the ability to execute specific scripts and instantly access your latest content.
+In such circumstances, you have the option to grant other Members the ability to instantly access your latest content upon synchronising.

 ### 6.1 Add Team Members to all Resources